datanav/docs/tutorial-getting-started-enrich.rst

 Enrich data
 ===========

-In this tutorial we will look closer into the Enrich phase of a Sesam synchronization, where we add value to our data through semantically enrichment.
-We will not go through the full extent of semantic enrichment, only enough for you to understand the concept.
-To semantically enrich data you need to know what the data means, which is why this phase should always be done with someone with more intimate knowledge about the data, such as a system owner.
+In this phase we will add value to the data we have `previously collected <tutorial-getting-started-collect>`_ by semantically enriching it.

 .. admonition::  Objectives: